cap-js/docs/about/best-practices.md

 ### Queries at Runtime

 CAP also uses queries at runtime: an OData or GraphQL request is essentially a query which arrives at a service interface.
-Respective protocol adapter translate these into *machine-readable* runtime representations of CAP queries (→ see [*Core Query Notation, CQN*](../cds/cqn)), which are then forwarded to and processed by target services.
+Respective protocol adapters translate these into *machine-readable* runtime representations of CAP queries (→ see [*Core Query Notation, CQN*](../cds/cqn)), which are then forwarded to and processed by target services.
 Here's an example, including CQL over http:

 ::: code-group